vmanchik/Data-Lakes-and-Lakehouses-with-Spark-and-Azure-Databricks/README.md

 # Data Lakehouse for Divvy Bikeshare with Spark and Azure Databricks

 Divvy is a bikeshare service in Chicago.
 It provides an easy and affordable way to explore the city by renting classic bikes, e-bikes, or scooters via an app.
-The company offers unlimited 45-minute rides on classic bikes and premium Lyft Pink membership.
+The company offers unlimited 45-minute rides on classic bikes and premium Lyft Pink membership as well as several other programs.
 More information can be found on their [website](https://divvybikes.com).

 As part of Udacity's course on Data Lakes and Lakehouses with Spark and Azure Databricks, we developed a data lakehouse solution for Divvy by setting up an ELT pipeline to extract, load, and transform Divvy's data.